eholzbe/Hydraulic-testing/paper.md

 The notebook introduces several evaluation methods.
 First the methods are presented that utilize only the steady state or steady shape data: Thiem for confined and unconfined aquifers, as well as de Glee for a leaky aquifer.
 In what follows the notebook focuses on the more common task that is based on time series of drawdown values.
 There are options to visualize the data on linear or logarithmic axes.
 The method of @CJ:1946 utilizes the fact that in the semi-logarithmic coordinate system the data roughly follow a straight line.
 The aquifer characteristics can be obtained from the slope and zero of the line.
 The notebook demonstrates this for the example dataset of the Oude Korendijk pump test.

 The classical graphical method is to match the data with the Theis type curve.
 Instead of using a printout of the data and transparent paper the user can explore the procedure in the notebook.
 Moreover, the user has the possibility to obtain a measure of the fit, either by the residual or by the standard deviation.
-In the final part of the notebook the user can run numerical parameter estimation algorithms, either for the confined or for the leaky aquifer, based on the solutions of @theis:1935 or Hantush (1955, 1956).
+In the final part of the notebook the user can run numerical parameter estimation algorithms, either for the confined or for the leaky aquifer, based on the solutions of @theis:1935 or @hantush:1956.

 The notebook not only explains the various methods, but also gives the user options to explore the methods.
 Buttons initiate different graphical representations of data, the computation of goodness of fit, and the run of parameter optimization algorithms.
 The classical graphical method of curve matching is mimicked by sliders that the user can operate to shift the observation data set horizontally and vertically (Figure 3).
 For parameter estimation there are input fields in which initial guesses have to be entered.
 This allows the user to explore if and how results depend on the starting points.
 In addition the user has the option to choose between the two time series of the Oude Korendijk pump test.
 Thus one can obtain an idea about the variability and the uncertainty of the results.